pirelli2006/CF48D/README.md

 To view the maps, set the userlevel to "5" The maps in Debug mode (user level 5) are either unknown in terms of their function, I just haven't gotten to verifying it yet, or I'm still experimenting with it.
 The only maps you should take as guaranteed are between levels 1-3.
 4-5 are going to be used as Debug/Not fully verified levels.

+In total, there are about 2,036 maps defined for CF48D.

 Important Notice;
 These definitions are NOT 100% ACCURATE!
 I am one guy locating and defining all these maps.
 I have spent countless hours on this so mistakes are likely to show up.
 I have tried to add notes by maps that are known to need work done, but it's possible that I will miss a few.